jskress/RayTracer/README.md

 ### To-Dos for Patterns:

-- [ ] Add a radial gradient color source.
+- [ ] Add a radial gradient pigment.
-- [X] Update all color sources to use nested color sources.
+- [X] Update all pigments to use nested color sources.
-- [ ] Add a perturbing noise function to all color sources.
+- [ ] Add a perturbing noise function to all pigments.
-- [ ] Add a blending color source.
+- [ ] Add a blending pigment.
-- [ ] Add a color map color source ala POVRay.
+- [ ] Add a color map pigment ala POVRay.
-- [ ] Add a cyclical flag to the gradient color sources (start over vs bounce back).
+- [ ] Add a cyclical flag to the gradient pigment (start over vs bounce back).
 - [ ] Update the linear gradient to do multiples, similar to how most graphics engines handle dash patterns.
 POVRay has this, too.

 ### To-Dos for surface rendering:

+- [X] Add a flag that will opt a surface out of shadow consideration; i.e., the surface does not have a shadow cast on it.
 - [ ] Add a flag that will opt a surface out of shadow consideration; i.e., the surface does not cast a shadow.

 ### To-Dos for the render file language:

-- [ ] Move to the Lex port, when available.
+- [X] Move to the Lex port, when available.
 - [ ] Support loops for object graph construction.
 - [ ] Support variables for easier surface reuse, among other things.